ordinary-hacker/oh-my-shells/README.md

 ## 🧪 Testing

+The project includes a full suite of unit, integration, and black-box tests.

-A comprehensive amount of tests is available in `tests/` for this tool, all of them using the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) at `lib/unity/`.
+This comprehensive amount of tests is available in `tests/`, all of them using the [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) at `lib/unity/`.

 Here's a look at the structure of tests:
 * **White Box Tests (Unit Tests)**